INDIAN FISH BREEDS AND REARING PRACTICES

 The major freshwater fishes cultured in India are Major Carps, Minor Carps, Murrels, Catfishes, Exotic Fishes, and Coldwater fishes.

 MAJOR CARPS: They grow fast and reproduce in artificial ponds.
 They do not have a stomach in the alimentary canal.
 In India the major carps are:

 - Largest of all carps.

-- Maximum length is 1 meter.
+- The maximum length is 1 meter.
 Can grow to 1 kg in a year.

-- This fish has stout body, broad head, upturned mouth, long fins and visible lips.
+- This fish has a stout body, broad head, upturned mouth, long fins, and visible lips.

 - It occurs in the surface waters and feeds on plankton.

 - It reaches maturity by the second year and can carry 70,000 eggs per kg of body weight.